Dandy5721/NeuralOMT/readme.md

-### this is for surface code
+### NeuralOMT - brain surface code

 ### Project Overview

-This repository contains code for a Brain Surface Generative Adversarial Network (GAN) with Wasserstein Distance Loss and Adversarial Autoencoder (ADMAE).
+This repository contains code for a
+"Revealing Cortical Spreading Pathway of Neuropathological Events by Neural Optimal Mass Transport".
 The codebase includes modules for dataset construction, loss functions, models, and utilities.

 ### Directory Structure